QR codes have come a long way since their invention in 1994 and have become an essential tool in today’s digital world.

 Don’t make the QR code too small

-A common mistake is to make the QR code too small, which makes it difficult to scan, especially for users with smaller screens or older smartphones.
+A common mistake is not being able to identify how small can a QR code be, which makes it difficult to scan, especially for users with smaller screens or older smartphones.

 The QR code must be at least 1 inch x 1 inch to ensure users can quickly scan it.